datopian/datapub/README.md

 ### Run

+Run the app in the development mode.

 ```bash
 $ npm run start
 ```

-Run the app in the development mode.<br />
-Open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.
+Then open [http://localhost:3000/](http://localhost:3000/) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.

 ### Storybook